-The global coffee and tea industry includes ready-to-serve products, instant and brewed ingredients and any number of dedicated shops that serve the beverages exclusively or as part of their beverage service.
-According to Business Wire’s “Coffee and Tea Global Market Report 2020-30: COVID-19 Impact and Recovery” report, the total coffee and tea market is predicted to grow from $142.1 billion in 2019 to $148.5 billion in 2020, an annual growth rate of 4.6 percent.
+The global coffee and tea industry include ready-to-serve products, instant, and brewed ingredients, and any number of dedicated shops that serve the beverages exclusively or as part of their beverage service.
+According to Business Wire’s “Coffee and Tea Global Market Report, 2020-30: COVID-19 Impact and Recovery” report, the total coffee and tea market is predicted to grow from $142.1 billion in 2019 to $148.5 billion in 2020, an annual growth rate of 4.6 percent.

 The rate is actually low because of the Coronavirus closings, but the industry should bounce back to an average growth rate of 9.0 percent yearly to reach $191.1 billion in 2023.
-Entrepreneurs in all areas of coffee and tea service can plan proactively for business success by capitalizing on industry statistics and 2020 beverage trends.
+Entrepreneurs in all coffee and tea service areas can plan proactively for business success by capitalizing on industry statistics and 2022 beverage trends.

 The following statistics provide dramatic insights into the benefits of conducting business in the coffee and/or tea industry:

 - Coffee Shop Popularity – According to myfriendcoffee.com, about 60 percent of U.S. coffee drinkers visit a chain coffee shop at least once a month.

 - Drive-throughs Remain Immensely Popular – Statistics show that 50 percent of Americans get their coffee from drive-through operations.

 - Global Demand for Coffee – Despite the demand for coffee in the United States, the country only ranks 25th in per capita coffee consumption.
 That means 24 countries have higher consumption rates that are worth targeting.